 Some of the materials below are represented by the proprietary name for clarity.

-- Monel: Monel is a copper nicklel alloy that is usually used around caustic, at higher temperatures.
+- Monel: Monel is a copper nickel alloy that is usually used around caustic, at higher temperatures.
 Monel is not readily available, particularly valves.

 - Alloy 20: Alloy 20 is a proprietary name, but most alloys have similar names.
 Alloy 20 is most used in acid services.

-Pipe for Pipelines: With the pipeline approach, the material is usually high strength.
+With the pipeline approach, the material is usually high strength.
 The specific composition of the metal depends on the makeup of the fluid carried.
 The limitations on composition vary, so there is a separate specification specifically for line pipe.
 Schedule 40 is usually considered the minimum pipe wall, for mechanical strength, in small sizes, NPS 10 and smaller.
-When the pipe wall calculates at or below sch 40, regular strength material is a considerable cost savings.
+When the pipe wall calculates at or below Sch 40, regular strength material is a considerable cost saving.